davydos/vividwealth-app/workflow_state.md

 8. Implement required type declarations for React, React Native, and other libraries to fix linter errors

 ## Known Issues
-- ~Expo authentication failing with 401 error~ (Fixed with pull_request_target update - verified working)
+- ✅ Expo authentication failing with 401 error (Fixed with proper EXPO_TOKEN)
-- ~EAS.json configuration has invalid "hooks" property causing build failures~ (Fixed by removing hooks property)
+- ✅ EAS.json configuration has invalid "hooks" property causing build failures (Fixed by removing hooks property)
-- ~EAS login command has incorrect syntax in CI workflow~ (Fixed by removing redundant login step - 2025-04-18)
+- ✅ EAS login command has incorrect syntax in CI workflow (Fixed by removing redundant login step - 2025-04-18)
-- ~GitHub Actions cache service warning about impending shutdown~ (Fixed by upgrading to actions/cache@v4 - 2025-04-18)
+- ✅ GitHub Actions cache service warning about impending shutdown (Fixed by upgrading to actions/cache@v4 - 2025-04-18)
-- ❌ Android credentials import still failing - need to update command from "expo credentials:import" to "npx eas-cli credentials"
+- ✅ Android credentials import fixed with npx eas-cli command
 - Type declaration dependencies are missing for React, React Native, NativeWind, and React Native Reanimated (tracked in issue #1)
 - Legacy Expo CLI warnings about Node +17 support (should be migrated to newer Expo CLI)